 While workers’ compensation benefits may not be exclusive to any one type of worker, they are exclusive to “workplace injuries.”
-So, if you’re a free-lance worker and not actually at the worksite, you wouldn’t be able to receive workers’ compensation for an injury you received in your home while working remote.
+So, if you’re a freelance worker and not actually at the worksite, you wouldn’t be able to receive workers’ compensation for an injury you received in your home while working remotely.

 Similarly, work parties or other leisure functions do not count as circumstances relating to work if you are injured at them.
 Before making a claim, a workers’ compensation attorney can advise whether your unique circumstance would qualify as a workplace injury that’s eligible for benefits.

 The type of worker you are may not matter, but the job you do could.
 Certain jobs are exempt for workers’ compensation, meaning by law, their employer does not have to purchase and/or offer the workers’ comp insurance to them.

 The following are a few of the jobs that are not entitled to workers’ compensation in Alaska:

 - Part-time babysitters

 - Contract entertainers — such as a comedian or piano player

 - Part-time agriculture workers — including those who help harvest